dmaerzendorfer/UnitySandbox/README.md

 - A Shatter and Cut system for dynamically cutting meshes in Unity.
 Pretty much just copied code from https://www.youtube.com/watch?v=VwGiwDLQ40A and https://www.youtube.com/watch?v=1UsuZsaUUng and then tried around a bit.
 Not for any commercial use, better use a proper package such as EzySlice.

+- A little experiment on 2.5D scenes and shell texturing.

 ### Things I want to add in the future: